AerCap Holdings N.V. (AER) Beta Value: Understanding the Market Risk

 AER’s Market Performance

 AerCap Holdings N.V.
-(AER) has seen a 1.57% rise in stock performance for the week, with a 3.14% gain in the past month and a -11.23% plunge in the past quarter.
-The volatility ratio for the week is 2.61%, and the volatility levels for the past 30 days are at 2.67% for AER.
-The simple moving average for the past 20 days is 1.90% for AER’s stock, with a 5.36% simple moving average for the past 200 days.
+(AER) has seen a 1.31% rise in stock performance for the week, with a 5.91% gain in the past month and a -5.24% plunge in the past quarter.
+The volatility ratio for the week is 2.61%, and the volatility levels for the past 30 days are at 2.62% for AER.
+The simple moving average for the last 20 days is 2.12% for AER stock, with a simple moving average of 6.26% for the last 200 days.

 Analysts’ Opinion of AER